Paragon Corpoation PostGIS Spatial Database Engine OSGeo.org The Open Source Geospatial Foundation UMN Mapserver Boston Geographic Information Systems

 5. For spatial indexes - use a gist index.
 A gist basically stores the bounding box of the geometry as the index.
 For large complex geometries unfortunately, this is not too terribly useful.

 The most common queries we will be doing on this query are spatial queries and queries by the town field.
 So we will create 2 indexes on these fields.
+NOTE: The loader has an option to create the spatial index which we took advantage of, so the spatial index one is not necessary but we present it here, just so if you ever need to create a spatial index, like for csv loaded data, you know how to.

-CREATE INDEX idx_towns_the_geom
+CREATE INDEX idx_towns_geom

 ON towns

-USING gist(the_geom);
+USING gist(geom);

 CREATE INDEX idx_towns_town